astronomer/docs/astro/astro-glossary.md

 description: A quick reference for terms you'll encounter on Astro.
 ---

 The following table contains definitions for all of the key terms and concepts you'll come across on Astro.
-For a glossary of Apache Airflow® terms, see [Airflow glossary](https://www.astronomer.io/docs/learn/airflow-glossary).
+For a glossary of Apache Airflow® terms, see [Apache Airflow® glossary](https://www.astronomer.io/docs/learn/airflow-glossary).

 | Term                     | Definition                                                                                                                                                                                                                                                                                                                                                                                                                                           |
 | ------------------------ | ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |